 How do you believe the NC State coaching job is viewed nationally?

-How does this job compare to some of the current and/or recently-filled job openings?
+How does this job compare to some of the other openings out there right now?

-What type of a candidate should NC State pursue, given the state of their program?
+What type of a candidate should NC State pursue, given the state oft their program?

 How important is finding the right fit with a college coach for your program as opposed to just hiring the best name?